mohamedhosam29/To_do_App/README.md

 ## Running it locally

 npm install

 npm start

 Then open http://localhost:3000

 ## Notes

-Tasks and theme are stored in localStorage
+Tasks and theme are stored in localStorage.